-The Board of Directors reviews the NASDAQ listing standards definition of independence for audit committee members on an annual basis and has determined that all members and alternate members of our Audit Committee are independent (as independence is currently defined in Rule 4350(d)(2)(A)(i) and (ii) of the NASDAQ listing standards).
+The Board of Directors reviews the NASDAQ listing standards definition of independence for Audit Committee members on an annual basis and has determined that each of Messrs.
+Parker, Mead, Reilly, Adelgren (alternate) and Outland (alternate) and Ms. English is independent (as independence is currently defined in Rule 4350(d)(2)(A)(i) and (ii) of the NASDAQ listing standards).
 No members of the Audit Committee received any compensation from us during the last fiscal year other than directors' fees.
-The Board of Directors has also determined that each member (including alternate members) of the Audit Committee qualifies as an "audit committee financial expert," as defined in applicable SEC rules.
+The Board of Directors has also determined that each of Messrs.
+Parker, Mead, Reilly, Adelgren (alternate) and Outland (alternate) and Ms. English qualifies as an "audit committee financial expert," as defined in applicable SEC rules.
 The Board made a qualitative assessment of the members' level of knowledge and experience based on a number of factors, including formal education and experience.
 The Board has also unanimously determined that all Audit Committee members and alternate members are financially literate under current NASDAQ rules and listing standards that at least one member has financial management expertise.
 In addition to our Audit Committee, Messrs.
-Mead and Parker and Ms. English also serve on the audit committees of Gladstone Investment Corporation and Gladstone Capital Corporation.
+Mead, Parker, and Reilly and Ms. English also serve on the audit committees of Gladstone Investment Corporation and Gladstone Capital Corporation.
 Our Audit Committee's alternate members, Messrs.
-Adelgren, Coulon and Outland, also serve as alternate members on the audit committees of Gladstone Investment Corporation and Gladstone Capital Corporation.
-The Board of Directors has determined that this simultaneous service does not impair the respective directors' ability to effectively serve on our Audit Committee.
+Adelgren and Outland, also serve as alternate members on the Audit Committees of Gladstone Capital Corporation.
+The Board of Directors' has determined that this simultaneous service does not impair the respective directors' ability to effectively serve on our Audit Committee.

-AUDIT COMMITTEE REPORT
+AUDIT COMMITTEE REPORTI

 The Audit Committee has reviewed and discussed our audited financial statements with management and PricewaterhouseCoopers LLP, our independent registered public accounting firm, with and without management present.
 The Audit Committee included in its review results of the independent registered public accounting firm's examinations, our internal controls, and the quality of our financial reporting.
 The Audit Committee also reviewed our procedures and internal control processes designed to ensure full, fair and adequate financial reporting and disclosures, including procedures for certifications by our chief executive officer and chief financial officer that are required in periodic reports filed by us with the Securities and Exchange Commission.
-The Audit Committee further reviewed with the independent registered public accounting firm their opinion on our effectiveness of internal
+The Audit Committee further reviewed with the independent registered public accounting firm their opinion on our effectiveness of internal control over financial reporting.
+The Audit Committee is satisfied that our internal control system is adequate and that we employ appropriate accounting and auditing procedures.